We want all of our visitors to have a ‘zooper’ day out and work hard to make the zoo as accessible as possible.

 Registered assistance dogs are welcome in Belfast Zoo.
 As stated in the BIAZA regulations, visitors must ensure that:

-- All registered assistance dogs must be up to date with all inoculations (proof is required).
+- All registered assistance dogs must be up to date with all inoculations (proof is needed).

 - Dogs must be kept on a lead at all times and under strict control.